wirisungs/tpexpress-driver-server/README.md

 # TPExpress Driver Server

-TPExpress Driver Server is a Node.js application for managing logistics operations, including order creation by customers and order acceptance by drivers.
+TPExpress Driver Server is a Node.js application for managing logistics operations as driver side, including order creation by customers and order acceptance by drivers.

 ## Prerequisites